Home indemnity insurance

 - building work under $20,000; and

-- associated work performed alone under separate contracts such as installation of a swimming pool, fence, pergola or landscaping.
+- for associated work performed alone under separate contracts, such as the installation of a swimming pool or a spa; fence or retaining wall; pergola or patio; carport; garage or shed; veranda or driveway, site works; landscaping or other like works;

 Who is responsible for obtaining HII?